cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 Keys and primary keys
 ---------------------

 In many cases, relations may contain subsets of attributes which uniquely identify tuples.
 For example, for our **simple_books** relation, we will assert that the pair of attributes **author** and **title** uniquely identify any book in our relation, or any book we might choose to add to our relation in the future.
 On the other hand, neither **author** nor **title** are sufficient on their own to uniquely identify a book - it is possible for two different authors to create books with the same name, and of course, many books may have the same author.
-In the relational model, we state that the set {**author**, **title**} is a *key* for the **simple_books** relation.
+We state that the set {**author**, **title**} is a *key* for the **simple_books** relation.

 Keys play an important part in relational theory, as we will see.
 One implication that we will explore further in a later chapter is that no two tuples in our **simple_books** relation (now or ever) can share the exact same **author** and **title** values.
 In fact, the assertion that no two tuples can share the same **author** and **title** in return implies that **author** and **title** together uniquely identify any book.
 The assertions are equivalent.

 It is important to emphasize that the key property is a fact we are stating about the world, not a transitory property of the data in a relation.
 For example, our current **simple_books** illustration shows no duplicate values for **year**.
 For **year** to be a key, though, requires that **year** never contain duplicates *for any collection of books* we might store in the **simple_books** relation.
-Since many books are published every year, we should expect **year** to accumulate duplicate values if we add books to the relation.
+Since many books are published every year, we should expect to accumulate duplicate **year** values if we add books to the relation.

 Relations may have more than one key.
 A common example is that of a table of employees for a company.
 In many countries, workers must have a government issued identification (ID) number.
 These numbers can be used to uniquely identify an employee.
 However, these numbers are often considered sensitive employee data, which should only be shared with certain trusted individuals in the company.
 In these cases, companies will generate an internal employee ID number, which is completely independent of the government issued ID.
 The company's database will contain both of these unique identifiers.